Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Create a new ad creative' and enumerates five distinct creative modes (existing post, simple image/video, multi-variant copy, dynamic creative, FLEX/Advantage+), distinguishing it from sibling tools like 'create_ad' and 'update_ad_creative'.
-The verb 'create' and resource 'ad creative' are specific and unambiguous.
+The description clearly states 'Create a new ad creative' and lists six distinct creative modes (existing post, simple image/video, multi-variant copy, placement customization, dynamic creative, FLEX/Advantage+).
+It distinguishes the tool from siblings like create_ad and compute_image_crops by focusing on creative creation.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.